 Special categories (sensitive) personal data

-Some categories of personal data are considered by law to be particularly sensitive and are therefore classed as “special categories” of personal data.
+Some categories of personal data are considered by law to be particularly sensitive and are therefore classed as special categories of personal data.
 These relate to a person’s racial or ethnic origin, political opinions, religious or similar beliefs, trade union membership, physical or mental health conditions, sexual life, sexual orientation, biometric or genetic data.
 This type of data is afforded additional protection.

 There are a limited number of situations where we might possess special categories of data about Stakeholders:

-- When we are administering the affairs of an insolvent business entity we made need to assess whether as Stakeholder is subject to a particular circumstance, vulnerability (including a lack of mental capacity) or any other special factor which should be taken into account by us when making decision about how we administer the affairs of the insolvent entity.
+- When we are administering the affairs of an insolvent business entity we may need to assess whether a stakeholder is subject to a particular circumstance, vulnerability (including a lack of mental capacity) or any other special factor which should be taken into account by us when making decision about how we administer the affairs of the insolvent entity.
 This information may have been provided by you directly, or may have been brought to our attention by a third party (such as the Accountant in Bankruptcy, Official Receiver, a relative or family member, or someone the business owes money to).
 Depending upon the nature of the information we receive, we may not need you consent to have or use this information, where it is relevant to the performance of our functions as an insolvency Office Holder;

 - We may possess special category information where it is needed in relation to legal claims or proceeding relating to the affairs of the insolvent business.
 Depending upon the nature of the information we receive, we may not need you consent to have this information.